Universal far-from-equilibrium Dynamics of a Holographic Superconductor: Methods

 \subsection{Details on Numerics}

 The simulations in this article were performed on a pseudo-spectral spatial grid comprised of 21 Chebyshev points in the radial direction and 111 plane waves in the angular direction of the boundary.
-Writing the system in ingoing Eddington-Finkelstein coordinates allows us to employ a characteristic evolution scheme that is linear in time derivatives.
-In order to propagate in time we used forward Euler as well as explicit fixed-step RK4 integration with mutually agreeing results.

 For each run we start the system at the initial time slice in the normal phase, defined by setting to zero the field $\psi$ and giving the gauge field a non-trivial time component $j^t=\rho$.
 We then evolve forward in time, updating the noise according to the rule \reef{eq.noiseCorrelation}, implemented as a discrete Wiener process.
-Since the scaling quantity of interest pertains to the standard deviation of winding number $\sigma(W)$, we average over ${\cal O}(10^2)$ noise realizations for each value of $\tau_Q$.
+We average over ${\cal O}(10^2)$ noise realizations for each value of $\tau_{\rm Q}$ to compute $\sigma(W)$.
+Computer codes used in the simulations of this work are available upon request.